 Vice-President for Jobs, Growth, Investment and Competitiveness Jyrki Katainen said, “The fund will act as a catalyst for a strong European defence industry which develops cutting-edge, fully interoperable technologies and equipment.
 Member States will remain in the driving seat, get better value for their money – and ultimately see their influence increased."

 Commissioner Elżbieta Bieńkowska, responsible for Internal Market, Industry, Entrepreneurship and SMEs, added: "Europe must become a security provider.
 The fund will support collaborative research in defence and the joint development of defence capabilities.
+It will therefore be a game-changer for the EU's strategic autonomy and the competitiveness of Europe's defence industry— including the many SMEs and mid-cap companies forming the European defence supply chain."

 The European Union is set to unveil a multi-million-euro defense fund to buy military equipment and on inter-European defense capabilities at a time when US President has called for increased contributions from European countries for NATO.
 The push for a new phase of cooperation on military and security including on procurement of weapons and technologies will make European countries free from relying on US spending in North Atlantic Treaty Organization (NATO)